ElArkk/jax-unirep/paper/paper.md

 which checked that tensor dimensions were correct given different numbers of samples.
 These are available in the source `tests/` directory.

-Our tests allowed us to build up the full model step by step, while always making sure that each new addition did not break the existing model.
+As a known benefit with software testing, our tests allowed us to rebuild the full model piece by piece, while always making sure that each new piece did not break the existing pieces.

 During the reimplementation,
 we found that certain operations that we took for granted